MobinMardi/Exoptimizer/docs/README.txt

-Exoptimizer v2.0.2 - Advanced Gaming Optimization Tool
+Exoptimizer v2.1.2 - Advanced Gaming Optimization Tool
 =====================================================

 🎮 OVERVIEW:
 Exoptimizer is a comprehensive Windows gaming optimization tool designed to maximize system performance for gaming.
-With an intuitive modern interface, real-time monitoring, and advanced optimization features, it provides everything needed to enhance your gaming experience.
+With an intuitive modern interface, real-time monitoring, advanced optimization features, and NEW EXTREME OPTIMIZATION mode for maximum FPS boost, it provides everything needed to enhance your gaming experience.

 📋 SYSTEM REQUIREMENTS:
 • Windows 10 version 2004 (build 19041) or later / Windows 11